JCSDA/spack-stack/configs/sites/macos-monterey-llvm-clang-mpich-reference/README.md

 ## General instructions/prerequisites

+This instructions are meant to be a reference that users can follow to set up their own system.
+Depending on the user's setup and needs, some steps will differ, some may not be needed and others may be missing.
+Also, the package versions may change over time.
+This setup is valid as of 2022/03/01.

 ### Install Apple's command line utilities
 - Launch the Terminal, found in `/Applications/Utilities`
 - Type the following command string: